nehalkhan2410/General/JavaScript/Console.md

 <img src="./images/Console_trace.png" alt="Console trace" style="width:60%;padding:0 20%;"/>

-- You can style the contents of a log message by adding `%c` at the beginning of the message in `console.log()` which takes message as first parameter and styles as second parameter.
+- You can style the contents of a log message by adding `%c` at the beginning of the message in `console.log()` which takes the message as the first parameter and styles as the second parameter.

 ```javascript
 console.log('%c Javascript is beautiful','color:yellow;font-weight:bold;font-size:20px;background-color:green;');